-Approximately 410 (205 per arm) patients will be randomized.
+Approximately 286 (143 per arm) patients will be randomized.

 Sample size was calculated in order to have enough statistical power to confirm the non-inferiority of duloxetine to pregabalin based on the primary endpoint, the change from baseline to Week 12 in the weekly mean of the 24-hour average pain score, which will be evaluated using an 11-point NRS in the daily patient diary.
-Assuming that the efficacy of duloxetine and pregabalin are equal and that the common standard deviation (SD) of the primary endpoint is 1.82 with a non-inferiority margin of 0.51, 201 patients per group (402, in total) would have a statistical power of 80% to confirm the noninferiority with a 1-sided significance level of 0.025.
+Assuming that the treatment difference of the primary endpoint is 0.1 (i.e. duloxetine is superior to pregabalin by 0.1) and that the common standard deviation (SD) is 1.82 with a non-inferiority margin of 0.51, 141 patients per group (282 in total) would have a statistical power of 80% to confirm the non-inferiority with a 1-sided significance level of 0.025.